ftkus/ftkus/README.md

 - 📫 I’m currently learning MAUI, Blazor, and Entity Framework

-- 📧 Reach me on twitter @FrancisTKus
+- 📧 Reach me on X @FrancisTKus

 <!---
 ftkus/ftkus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.